Discoveries in the Judaean Desert: First wave of publication - Roland de Vaux, P. Benoit O.P

-Interim controversy period
+Interim period - Controversy

 This period marked the entrance of Eugene Ulrich.
 Important editorial work on the biblical scrolls were carried out by Ulrich, who, for a number of years, assumed special responsibility for this task.
 From 1985, and onwards, Ulrich functioned as chief editor of all the biblical texts from cave 4.

 In 1985-86 Emanuel Tov and Robert Kraft introduced computerized technology to the DJD-series.
 The forthcoming Volume 8 was prepared electronically.

 Benoit's term as Editor-in-chief ended in 1986.
 He was replaced by John Strugnell of Harvard Divinity School, who assumed the task of Editor-in-chief as of volume 8.
 Volume 8 appeared in 1990 and was titled Discoveries in the Judaean Desert, volume 8: The Greek Minor Prophets Scroll from Nah al H ever (8H evXIIgr), edited by R.A Kraft.
 The volume included the Dead Sea Scroll of the Minor Prophets; Jonah, Micah, Nahum, Habakkuk, Zephaniah, and Zecharia.
 Towards the end of his editorship Strugnell made efforts to enlarge the international team of scholars.

 Towards the end of the 1980s, and start of the 1990s, there was some controversy, in the international academic community, surrounding the slow pace of publication.
 Only eight volumes were published in the period 1955–1990, and it attracted criticism from several commentators.
 A few explanations for the delay in publication were given.
 Contributing factors included the lack of funding and scholarly resources.